 This solution presents the same limitations as the trap-and-release cages.
 Plus, let’s face it: Many homemade rodent traps are going to have some glitches.
 Your best bet may be sticking to products that are backed by research and development.

 The Goodnature™ A24 Rat and Mouse Trap is designed to humanely kill rodents with a CO2-powered striker.
 A rat or mouse is attracted to the trap by a rat lure that was designed by bio-attractant specialists.
 When the trap is triggered, it fires a CO2-pressurized piston, which strikes the rodent’s head and kills it instantly.
-The trap then automatically resets itself, so it’s ready to quickly and humanely take care of the next rat or mouse.
+The trap then automatically resets itself, so it’s ready to quickly take care of the next rat or mouse.